asujata-123/Test_P/README.md

 or right click on the class file and then run as run configuration.
 Tests in each class file can be run as individual tests.
 Out of scope: As sending email is disabled, Text only email is saved.
+Expect short delay set before setting the login and password Each class file will open new broswer and run the test in that class file and close the browser.